Pharmaceuticals: Regulatory Agencies

 The Federal Institute for Drugs and Medical Devices (BfArM) is responsible for licensing and registering finished medicinal products as proof of safety and efficacy.
 BfArM monitors the risks of medicinal products by collecting and evaluating laboratory reports.
 The institute also evaluates and develops safe medical devices in Germany.
 The BfArM site contains information about the institute and its functions, medicinal products, and medical devices.
 Various research documents covering topics such as pharmacogenomics, pharmacoepidemiology, safety of medical devices, neuropsychopharmacology, special indications, and biostatistics are also available.

 Greece's National Organization for Medicines (EOF) protects public health in relation to medicinal products, medical devices, supplements, and cosmetics.
-The EOF evaluates new safe and effective products, control the production of medicines to meet the standards of good manufacturing, and promotes medical and pharmaceutical research.
+The EOF evaluates new safe and effective products, controls the production of medicines to meet the standards of good manufacturing, and promotes medical and pharmaceutical research.
 The site provides announcements for various products and laws.
 Only available in Greek.

-Hong Kong's Drug Office is responsible for the market surveillance of medicines, risk assessments, and complaints of drugs.
-Additionally, the office is in charge of inspecting the drugs, licensing manufacturers and retailers, and conducting research and development for the improvement of drug standards.
-The site is designed to provide specific information for consumers, healthcare providers, and those interested in pharmaceutical trade, and the homepage offers sections that are specific to these audiences.
+Hong Kong’s Drug Office is responsible for the market surveillance of medicines, risk assessments, and complaints of drugs.
+Additionally, the office inspects the drugs, licenses manufacturers and retailers, and conducts research and development to improve drug standards.
+The site is designed to provide specific information for consumers, healthcare providers, and those interested in pharmaceutical trade, and the homepage offers sections specific to these audiences.

 The National Institute of Pharmacy and Nutrition (OGYÉI) is a licensing and administrative authority for pharmaceutical products.
 The OGYÉI also evaluates medicines, issues licenses, and supervises medical testing.
 The site includes news as well as information regarding authorization, supervision, methodology, and drugs.
 Some information is only available in Hungarian.

 The Icelandic Medicines Agency (IMA) is responsible for assessing the quality and safety of medicinal products in Iceland.
 They provide inspections to confirm that regulatory requirements are fulfilled.
 The IMA website serves as a source of information for health professionals and the public.
 The site includes information regarding licenses, inspections, and Medical devices.
 It also has a section covering the latest medical publications.